dubiacc/website/articles/en/nfp/index.md

 mechanically, or chronologically is irrelevant to the intrinsic disordering of the act from its God-given end.

-## Do "Grave Circumstances" permit NFP?
+## Do Grave Circumstances permit NFP?

 No. Pius XI foresaw the appeal to difficult circumstances: